 Humans are innovators by nature, and a forward-thinking organization will create change by implementing new systems and processes.
 The “universality of innovative potential” states that business leaders should focus on paving the way.
 These people make sure that everyone in an organization is empowered to participate in innovative leadership.
 Rather than just focusing on their own advancement, they seek to involve others.

 Positional Leaders Can Squelch Innovation or Empower It

 When creating a culture that inspires individual innovators, it is important to consider the concept of positional leadership.
 These leaders have the power to allow or deny the change in an organization.
 Innovation and leadership can originate from all levels of an organization.
 Positional leaders help to make sure that good ideas are recognized and implemented.

 The goal of leaders in an organization is to cultivate a culture of creativity which means that anyone can change it.

 The goal of a leader in an organization is to cultivate a culture of creativity.
 This means that any individual involved within an organization has the potential to change it.

-Elon Musk and Mark Benioff are both leaders of innovative companies recognized by Forbes' Magazine’s 2015 list.
-These forward-thinking leaders have built companies recognized by both investors and the general public as innovative powerhouses.
+Elon Musk and Marc Benioff are both leaders of innovative companies recognized by Forbes' Magazine’s 2015 list.
+These forward-thinking leaders have built companies recognized by both investors and the public as innovative powerhouses.